GPT can be used as a translation provider in Smartling.

 Supported languages

 GPT does not have a list of supported languages.
-It will attempt to generate a translation for any language you prompt it to.
+It will attempt to generate a translation for any language you prompt it with.
 All high-resource languages are supported, while low-resource languages could result in poor quality translations.

 Prerequisites

 An API key for GPT from OpenAI or Azure is required.
+A Smartling-provisioned key is available for GPT (Azure).
+Please contact your Smartling representative if you would like to use Smartling-provisioned credentials.

 Limitations